Redistribution through Markets (with Scott Duke Kominers and Mohammad Akbarpour)

 to be optimal within the class of cutoff mechanisms.

 The theory is illustrated with an application to the design of trading rules and post-transaction transparency in financial

 over-the-counter markets.
 Online Appendix

 Mechanism Design with Aftermarkets: On the Optimality of Cutoff Mechanisms (Preliminary)

-My job market paper introduces a class of cutoff mechanisms, characterizes their properties, and derives the optimal mechanism within the class.
+In a companion paper, I introduced a class of cutoff mechanisms, characterized their properties, and derived the optimal mechanism within the class.

 In this paper, under the assumption that the aftermarket payoffs are determined by a binary decision of the third party, I provide sufficient conditions